marianorivas-truenorth/hcs-website/README.md

 npm run dev
 ```

-Open http://localhost:8080 with your favorite browser to see your blog.
+Open http://localhost:8080 with your favorite browser to see your website.

 ### Project structure